3.3 T-GDi GT S

 year.
 There's also full power adjustment with a two-setting memory (for seat,

-door mirrors, ad head-up display) along with backrest bolsters that can be powered
+door mirrors, and head-up display) along with backrest bolsters that can be

 Although you sit low, visibility is fine (even through the steeply raked tailgate's